nforgeio-actions/capture-log/README.md

 Copies a text file to the GitHub action output, optionally nesting it within an expandable group and highlighting errors and warnings.

 **NOTE:** This action does nothing when the source file doesn't exist.
-This makes the action suitable for executing when previous steps have failed without having to do complex checks to avoid capturing non-existant log files.
+This makes the action suitable for executing when previous steps have failed without having to do complex checks to avoid capturing non-existent log files.

 ## Examples: